Sermon

 In these words of Isaias are set forth the seven gifts of the Holy Ghost, the seminal principles of which are sown in the soul by the Sacrament of Confirmation.
 The prophet gives them in the order of their dignity, wisdom being first and fear last.
 We shall take them in the ascending order, beginning with holy fear.
 The fear of the Lord is, so to say, the first step in the ladder by which the soul slowly mounts up the steep of Christian perfection.

 A good many Christians seem quite unable to get beyond this first step.
-They are content to keep themselves just within the territory of grace, and aspire to nothing higher.
+They are content to keep themselves just within the territory of grace and aspire to nothing higher.
 They linger in the valley below; they seek not to gain the distant heights.
-Others, again, pass most of their lives with one foot on this lowest rung of the ladder and the other on the earth.
+Others, again, pass most of their lives with one foot on the lowest rung of the ladder and the other on the earth.
 That is to say, the holy fear of God keeps urging them forward and prompting them to bring forth fruit worthy of penance, to seek the things that are above; but the force of evil habit, and the weight of their old sins, and the lust of worldly pleasures, bear them down to earth once more.
-These really have not the gift of holy fear at all.
+These really have not the gift of holy fear.
 They received the seed of it into their souls on the day of their Confirmation, but they soon stifled and quenched it by sinful works.

 Would that the whole world were filled with the fear of the Lord!
 All are in need of this gift: the good, that it may prompt them to walk steadily along in the way of God's holy commandments, the wicked, that they may turn from their evil ways.